 8 Array Formulas

 An array formula is a formula that can perform multiple calculations on one or more items in an array.
-Array formulas were known to be very tricky because they look different from normal formulas and you had to enter these formulas in a different way: with CTRL-SHIFT-ENTER instead of just ENTER.
-That is no longer the case in Excel 365.
+Array formulas used to be considered tricky because they look different from regular formulas and required a special entry method: pressing CTRL+SHIFT+ENTER instead of just ENTER.
+This is no longer the case in Excel 365.

-By this, the contents of this chapter is largely exclusive to Excel 365.
+Therefore, much of this chapter applies primarily to Excel 365.

 8.1 What is an Array Formula